 Breakdown and transition of a flowing red blood cell train.
 Bryngelson & Freund, Phys.
 Rev. Fluids (2018)

-I am a Senior Postdoctoral Scholar at the California Institute of Technology, working with Professor Tim Colonius.
-I also work with Professor Themis Sapsis at the Massachusetts Institute of Technology on physics-informed machine-learned closures.
-Previously, I was a Postdoctoral Researcher at the Center for Exascale Simulation of Plasma-Coupled Combustion (XPACC), a PSAAP II center.
-I received my Ph.D. and M.S. in Theoretical and Applied Mechanics from the University of Illinois at Urbana–Champaign in 2017 and 2015, respectively, working with Professor Jonathan Freund.
-In 2013, I received B.S. degrees in both Mechanical Engineering and Engineering Mathematics from the University of Michigan–Dearborn.
+I am currently a Senior Postdoctoral Scholar at the California Institute of Technology, working with Professor Tim Colonius.
+I also work with Professor Themis Sapsis at the Massachusetts Institute of Technology on machine-learned model closures.
+Previously, I was a Postdoctoral Researcher at the Center for Exascale Simulation of Plasma-Coupled Combustion (XPACC).
+I have a Ph.D. and M.S. in Theoretical and Applied Mechanics from the University of Illinois at Urbana–Champaign (2017 and 2015), where I worked with Professor Jonathan Freund.
+I hold B.S. degrees in Mechanical Engineering and Engineering Mathematics from the University of Michigan–Dearborn (2013).